 You’re minutes away from learning how to track and measure the return on investment (ROI) from all of your digital marketing.

 No more guessing that your SEO, advertising, email marketing, social media, and any other channel you’re investing in is generating leads and sales.
-By going through the steps in this guide (and our Google Analytics checklist), you’ll be able to pinpoint exactly which campaigns are working and which are simply wasting your marketing dollars.
+By going through the steps in this guide, you’ll be able to pinpoint exactly which campaigns are working and which are simply wasting your marketing dollars.

 Here’s why every business owner needs to read this…